Professional Studies & Special Programs

 This course continues the student's training in makeup artistry for the fashion world and makeup for different mediums.
 Class sessions will focus on the principles of makeup application for runway, print photography, television, and film.
 The course begins with a review of Bobbi Brown's basic 10-step makeup application techniques, with an emphasis on creating the perfect canvas for more advanced makeup looks.

-Registration will open on our secure payment site in March.
+Registration will open on our secure payment site on March 13th.